 reference request algebra site:math.stackexchange.com, and to look through results specifically from Math StackExchange and Math Overflow.
 Reference requests on these sites are often turned into community wikis, and so the number of upvotes can serve as a good first-approximation of which books are worthwhile.

 Skim Once you obtain a book, skim a few chapters to see if the writing style clicks with you.
-Also read the author’s introduction in full, as authors often lay out high-level motivations and goals in introductions.
+Also, read the author’s introduction in full, as they often lay out high-level motivations and goals in these sections.

 Useful trick: Find a book for which the topic your book covers is a prerequisite.
-Math books often has appendices which provide brief overviews of prerequisitive material.
+Math books often have appendices which provide brief overviews of prerequisite material.
 For example, if you wanted to learn point-set Topology, you can read the appendix in Lee’s Manifolds book – short, concise, and best of all, gives you an idea of where the topic is actually used!

 (Optional) Find lecture notes or other material from courses that use your book, if possible.
 This can be done with a Google query like (e.g.)